 - Awesome, but Impractical: The Alpha Counter is this in Alpha 3.
 It deals as much damage as a light punch, it cost one guard bar chunk, and it has no personalized finisher icon.

-- Bland-Name Product: The "SonSon" convenience store in the first game is not only a shout-out to the old Capcom arcade of the same name, but also a knockoff of real-life store chain Lawson (albeit with a green sign).
+- The "SonSon" convenience store in the first game (in the stage that Ryu and Guy share) is not only a shout-out to the old Capcom arcade game of the same name, but also a knockoff of real life store chain Lawson (albeit with a green sign).

 - Bodyguard Babes: While pretty much any member of the Bison Elite Guard (the Dolls) may qualify, Juni and Juli both serve this function in-game in the arcade mode of Alpha 3.

 - Broad Strokes: Contrary to popular belief, Alpha 2 isn't really so much of a retelling of the original Alpha as it is both a continuation and a retelling.
 Some of the character endings in Alpha 2 (like Sodom, Ken, Rose, and Sagat's) are rough continuations of their original endings from the first Alpha, while others (like Dan and Adon's) are hard to reconcile with their originals.
-Charlie's endings in the first two Alpha games don't completely sync in with the fact that he is still alive in Alpha 3.
+Charlie's endings in the first two Alpha games don't completely sync in with the fact that he is still alive in Alpha 3 (although Street Fighter V treats Charlie's Alpha 2 ending as canon).

 - The Cameo: Ken's stage◊ in Alpha 2 features appearances from Pure the Mage (Capcom World 2), Morrigan, Felicia, Hsien-Ko, Mei-Ling, and Lord Raptor, Biff Slamkovich and Jumbo Flapjack, Unknown Soldiers 1P & 2P, Linn Kurosawa, Captain Commando and Ginzu, Strider Hiryu, Michelle Heart and Capcom CEO Kenzo Tsujimoto as a butler.
 They are most likely just some very convincing cosplayers.